 I also try to think of Clarky’s posture pointers when I’m running.
 It’s easy to slouch and let my shoulders hunch forward, when I’m tired.
 I try to remember to engage my core and stay upright, letting my abs and glutes do the work.
 My knee pain seems to have disappeared since I started strength training, so it definitely must be helping!

 The training is also mixed up with bursts of cardio including squat thrusts, burpees and intervals on the cross-trainer.
 These are great for building endurance and also mental strength to get me through tough times when I’m racing.
+I’ve been doing the circuits he set for me at the gym on my own using a gym day pass.

 I look really miserable in all of these photos!
 It’s the concentration on the exercises, and at least I’m working hard instead of posing like some people at the gym!
 I’m enjoying it really!